-- 1. Technical description of a flowering plant (brief) - Inflorescence: racemose, cymose and specialised (cyathium, hypanthodium, coenanthium, verticillaster, thyrsus).
-(3 hrs) - 3.
-Flower: Flower as a modified shoot, detailed structure of flowers, floral parts -their arrangement, relative position, cohesion and adhesion symmetry of flowers (4 hrs) - 4.
+- 4. Flower: Flower as a modified shoot, detailed structure of flowers, floral parts their arrangement, relative position, cohesion and adhesion symmetry of flowers (4 hrs) - 5.
 Fruits- simple, aggregate and multiple with examples; seed structure dicot and monocot albuminous and exalbuminous, aril, caruncle; Dispersal of fruits and seeds types and adaptations.
 (5 hrs)

-PRACTICAL (ANGIOSPERM MORPHOLOGY)
+PRACTICALS (ANGIOSPERM MORPHOLOGY)

 - 1. Identify the types of inflorescence and fruits mentioned in the syllabus. - 2.
-All the types mentioned under inflorescence and fruits must be represented in the photo album.
-(All drawings in records are replaced by photo album submission).
+All the types mentioned under inflorescence and fruits must be represented in the practical records as colour photos/plates (no drawings are required).